astropy/specutils/docs/spectral_cube.rst

 =======

 The `~specutils.analysis.moment` function can be used to compute moments of any order along one of the cube's axes.
-By default, ``axis=-1``, which computes moments along the spectral axis (remember that the spectral axis is always last in a :class:`~specutils.Spectrum1D`).
+By default, ``axis=None``, in which case the moment is computed along the spectral axis.

 .. code-block:: python